mission = "Build bold, data-driven solutions for cities.";

 Check out the prizes section to the left to learn more.

-The AI x City Climate Action Hackathon 2025 is organized by the Global Covenant of Mayors for Climate and Energy (GCoM), Urban Transitions Mission (UTM), C40 Cities, ICLEI, Open Earth Foundation, Hack for Earth Foundation, University of Cambridge climaTRACES Lab and other leading organizations committed to advancing innovative, people-centered climate solutions.
+The AI x City Climate Action Hackathon 2025 is organized by the Global Covenant of Mayors for Climate and Energy (GCoM), Urban Transitions Mission (UTM), C40 Cities, ICLEI, Open Earth Foundation, Hack for Earth Foundation, University of Cambridge climaTRACES Lab, Tech to the Rescue and other leading organizations committed to advancing innovative, people-centered climate solutions.

 The hackathon is open to students, professionals, or a combination of both.